diarcastro/drupal-builder/docs/commands.md

-# Command Reference for glider-builder
+# Command Reference for drupal-builder

 TODO: Add your command reference here